China RoHS

 Certrip can be your reliable ‘authorized representative’ in China.
 Thus, you will be completely released from the burdensome communication job with China authorities and have a specialist working on your behalf in China to actively manage the whole process.
 Furthermore, a life-cycle service is available on request to have you completely covered including possible surveillance afterwards.

 In response to the requirement of ‘Implementation Arrangements’ in Phase II, Certrip came up with an implementation flowchart to clearly guide you the basic steps to comply with China RoHS.
+Please do not hesitate to contact us for any questions or specific request.

 Feel free to Leave comments for any questions.